guqiong96/Lvllm/README.md

 - `enable_prefix_caching`: Enable prefix caching (`true`)
 - `enable-chunked-prefill`: Enable chunked prefill (`true`)
 - `max_num_batched_tokens`: Maximum number of batched tokens (`1024`)
+Important parameters of the GGUF model:
+- `hf-config-path`: Path to the HF model configuration (`/home/guqiong/Downloads/Qwen3-Coder-30B-A3B-Instruct`)
+- `tokenizer`: Path to the tokenizer (`/home/guqiong/Downloads/Qwen3-Coder-30B-A3B-Instruct`)

+Depending on the actual environment
 You can modify the parameters in the configuration file or adjust the environment variable values according to your actual environment needs.